 My horse gets supplements with his dinner.
 Will you feed those to him?

-We do not feed supplements as part of our basic board package.
+We do not feed supplements as part of our basic care board package.
 You are welcome to feed them to your horse when you are at the barn.
 We do offer to feed supplements or medication once per day for an additional charge or as part of our full care package.
 Please see our current price list for more info.

 I like for my horse to always have hay in his stall to eat.
 Do you feed free choice hay?